metal3d/PolAIn/README.md

 Our default "system" prompt asks for the model to produce images in Markdown according to the image endpoint template.
 It may, sometimes, block the interface or badly generate the URL.
 I'm currently working on bugfixes.

-I really want to thanks the Polinations teams to offer such a service.
-If you want to sponsorize them, please go to <https://ko-fi.com/pollinationsai>
+I really want to thanks the Pollinations teams to offer such a service.
+If you want to sponsor them, please go to <https://ko-fi.com/pollinationsai>

 ## Help

 I'm open to any help you can give:

-- translation: fork the project, use the "locales/en.yaml" file as reference (or use the existing file for your langage), then create a pull-request
+- translation: fork the project, use the "locales/en.yaml" file as reference (or use the existing file for your language), then create a pull-request
 - help on design
 - help on adding more features (send files to the model, RAG, and so on)